 Red Rocks Amphitheatre

 The ultimate summer experience in Colorado isn’t complete without a visit to Red Rocks Amphitheatre.
 Whether you are looking to hear some music or get in a workout, Red Rocks offers the perfect space to do both.
 Stretch it out while taking in the beautiful scenery that lays before you with their Yoga on the Rocks summer series.
-With August being the last month in the series, choose form evening and day classes on Fridays, Saturdays, and Sundays.
+With August being the last month in the series, choose from evening and day classes on Fridays, Saturdays, and Sundays.

 For more things to do this month, be sure to check out our August events page and see what is happening in your part of the state.
-Remember though many festivals are likely to be cancelled or postponed due to COVID-19, so please confirm before attending any event.